Minor Head Injury

 • Avoid operating heavy machinery or other dangerous equipment

-• Avoid playing contact sports (such as, football, hockey, rugby and lacrosse) until you are seen by your family physician
+• Avoid playing contact sports (such as football, hockey, rugby and lacrosse) until your family physician sees you

-• Wait for a physician to give you permission to return to any activity that may put you at risk for another head injury
+• Wait for a physician to give you permission to return to any activity that may put you at risk of another head injury

 When to return to the ED